 The speaking section consists of three parts: two structured interviews and one short speech.
 It takes about 11 to 14 minutes and every part is recorded.

 The examiner asks you general questions and answers about yourself and a range of familiar topics, such as home, family, work, studies and interests.
 This part lasts between 4 and 5 minutes.

-You will be given a cue card which asks you to talk about a particular topic.
-You will have 1 minute to prepare before speaking for up to 2 minutes.
+You will be given a cue card that asks you to talk about a particular topic.
+You will have 1 minute to prepare before the conversation for up to 2 minutes.
 The examiner will then ask one or two questions on the same topic to finish this part of the test.

 Here you will be asked further questions connected to the topic in Part 2.
 These questions will give you the opportunity to explore and talk about more abstract ideas and issues.
 This part of the test lasts between 4 and 5 minutes.

 IELTS Speaking Marking Criteria